parva3105/ai-builder/PRODUCT.md

 - Agents should keep documentation, tests, contracts, and implementation aligned.
 - Changes should be small, reviewable, and git-friendly.
 - Pull request creation should be possible through local git/GitHub CLI or an external autonomous git workflow.
+- The system must safely handle uploaded files and user-generated personal data.
+- `.tex` handling must avoid unsafe compilation behavior and preserve template structure.
+- `.docx` handling must operate on actual files, not only extracted plain text.
+- Generated outputs should be reviewable and downloadable in user-friendly formats.

 ## Preferred default stack if unspecified
 - Frontend: Next.js + TypeScript